Sara-Sundin/My-Portfolio---Project-1/README.md

 - Main Heading (h1): "Your message has been sent."

 #### Favicon
-I have generated a facicon at Favicon.io using the initials in my name (SS).
+I have generated a favicon at Favicon.io using the initials in my name (SS).

 #### Navigation Bar
 All pages on the website has a navigation bar for easy access to all pages.
 The navigation bar is responsive and the menu transforms into a toggle tool when viewing the page on a mobile device and screens under 768px.
 The navigation bar was added with Bootstrap and customized using CSS.
 The navbar is fixed to the top.